VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Experiments

 \textbf{Justification of Design Choices.} To validate the impact of different model design choices on our generation results and verify the effectiveness of our method, we first design two modules: a short-term modeling module (STM) and a long-term modeling module (LTM).
-VidMuse-STM aims to ablate the contribution of STM by using only STM without LTM while VidMuse-LTM utilizes only LTM.
-We present the results in Tab.~\ref{tab:ablation_design_choice}.
-Based on these results, we learn an insight that local information plays a more importance role in the generation.
+VidMuse-STM aims to ablate the contribution of STM by removing LTM, while VidMuse-LTM utilizes only LTM.
+Based on the results in Table~\ref{tab:ablation_design_choice}, we gain the insight that local information plays a more important role in the generation.
+By integrating global guidance with local information, we improve the alignment of the generated music with the video content.
 Second, we implement two variants with \textbf{C}ross-\textbf{A}ttention with learnable \textbf{Q}ueries (\textbf{CAQ}) in our framework.
 Specifically, CAQ\_SL first uses a \textbf{CAQ} where $K$ and $V$ are short-term features and then uses a \textbf{CAQ} where $K$ and $V$ are long-term features.
-CAQ\_LS do it in an opposite order.
-As shown in Tab.~\ref{tab:ablation_design_choice}, VidMuse outperforms two variants.
-It seems that the learnable query requires a deeper architecture, as demonstrated by DETR~\cite{carion2020end} and Q-Former~\cite{li2023blip}, but this manner reduces the model's efficiency.
-Furthermore, we also try a baseline using Slowfast~\cite{feichtenhofer2019slowfast} and find its performance degenerates in Tab.~\ref{tab:ablation_design_choice}.
-This may be because the fast path uses a higher frame rate in inputs than the slow path, but their temporal receptive fields are identical.
-Thus, Slowfast lacks guidance from global clues.
+CAQ\_LS does it in the opposite order.
+As shown in Table~\ref{tab:ablation_design_choice}, VidMuse outperforms two variants, demonstrating the efficacy of our manner.
+Furthermore, we evaluate a baseline that replaces the LSTV-Module with a SlowFast-like mechanism~\cite{feichtenhofer2019slowfast}, where the slow path models appearance and the fast path captures temporal dynamics.
+As shown in Table~\ref{tab:ablation_design_choice}, this modification degrades performance, likely because the fast path operates at a higher frame rate while sharing the same temporal receptive field as the slow path, resulting in insufficient global guidance.